Hide-A-Pumpkin/Hide-A-Pumpkin.github.io/docs/README.md

  This was the final project of Deep Learning and Neural Network(DATA130011.01, School of Data Science, Fudan University.).
 In the project I built a neural network framework for few-shot oracle character recognition problems with my teammate.
  We applied non-rigid transformation as a data augmentation method for our training and reached a significant increase of accuracy through comprehensive experiments.
- We extended the augmentation method to sketch recognition problems and contributed our work to ACCV2022.
+ We extended the augmentation method to sketch recognition problems.
  Paper accepted for ACCV2022 as the lead author.

 <!-- [pdf] -->